KeaganSuah/Themepark_Website/README.md

 - **CSS Animations**: Added engaging effects to enhance user interaction.
 - **HTML Features**: Semantic tags, alt texts, and meta tags contributed to a well-optimized and accessible website.

-## Positive Aspects of Your Team Work Experience
+## Positive Aspects of My Team Work Experience
 ### Positive Aspects
 - **Workload Distribution**: Efficiently split tasks based on individual strengths.
 - **Learning from Peers**: Gained new skills in areas like user experience design.